spectrum-health-systems/myavatool-web-service/doc/manual.md

 ### CONFIRMING THE MAWS WSDL
 Before attempting to import MAWS into myAvatar™, you should make sure that you have a valid **W**eb **S**ervice **D**escription **L**anguage (WSDL) URL.
 To do this, paste the URL of the MAWS WSDL in a web browser and attempt to access the URL.

-For example, URL of `https://your-organization.com/MyAvatoolWebService.asmx?WSDL` should display XML that looks something like this:
+For example, pointing a browser to `https://your-organization.com/MyAvatoolWebService.asmx?WSDL` should display XML that looks something like this:

 <h6 align="center">